swagtop/bevy-flake/README.md

 cargo build --target wasm32-unknown-unknown
 ```

-You can compile to every target with a `config.targetSpecificEnvironment` entry.
+You can compile to every target with a `config.targetEnvironment` entry.
 If the target you want isn't in the config, you can add it, and set up the
 environment needed for it yourself.
 More on that [here.](docs/tweaks.md)